CALL US416.299.9638

 A Class A driver's licence is a commercial licence which authorizes the holder to drive heavy trucks and tractor-trailers.
 Currently, a person wishing to obtain a Class A licence may obtain the licence by taking a knowledge and road test at a DriveTest Centre without taking a training course.
 Drivers may also choose to take voluntary training with a training organization.
 MTO is proposing to, once implemented, require any new applicant for a Class A licence, to successfully complete a mandatory entry-level training course prior to attempting the road test.
 The introduction of mandatory training, in addition to the testing requirements, is designed to ensure that commercial truck drivers are properly trained before they are licensed.
 As part of this proposal, MTO is also updating the knowledge (written) and road tests for all commercial class licences.

 MTO and Ministry of Training, Colleges and Universities (MTCU) play a key role in the training, testing and licensing of truck drivers.
-It is proposed that three types of training providers will be authorized to provide the mandatory entry-level training course: a Private Career College registered under the Ontario Career Colleges Act, 2005; an Ontario College of Applied Arts and Technology; or a recognized authority under MTO's Driver Certification Program.
+It is proposed that three types of training providers will be authorized to provide the mandatory entry-level training course: an Ontario Career College registered under the Ontario Career Colleges Act, 2005; an Ontario College of Applied Arts and Technology; or a recognized authority under MTO's Driver Certification Program.

 Training providers will develop curriculum, used to train applicants, based on new common core training standards.
 The new standards are expected to be released by summer 2016.
 Training providers will have approximately one year to develop their curriculum and to obtain the necessary approvals.